jacasta2/nba_analysis/README.md

 ### modeling.py

 This script contains the code that fits the logistic regression model to the games data and computes the SHAP values.

+### utils.py

+This script contains supporting functions used by `feature_store.py` and `modeling.py` to update the feature store and interpret the results, respectively.

 ## Credits